Clarence Sarkodee-Adoo, MD

 Like all cancers, myeloma is most likely manageable when it is diagnosed early and treated promptly.

-- The most widely used therapies are chemotherapy, corticosteroids, and/or radiation therapy.
+- The most widely used therapies are various types of chemotherapy, immune modulating or immunomodulatory drugs, cortisone derivatives such as prednisone or dexamethasone (corticosteroids), and/or radiation therapy.

 Must Read Articles Related to Myeloma